dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 3. Choose a wedge to oscillate, and move it around the interference region
 4. When found, your output should look like that shown in {numref}`fig-t3e1-lab-interference-output`

-**AIs** (1) From this measurement, can you comment on the coherence time of the photons?
-(2) Explain how the interference relate to coherence time.
-(3) Provide a rough estimate of the coherence time.
-(4) For comparison, record interference of the adjustment laser (to do this, you can attentuate the light using the polarizer elements).
-Comment on the difference.
+**AIs** (1) From this measurement, can you determine the frequency bandwidth of the photons?
+(Note this relates to the inverses of the time delay over which you observe interference).
+(2) Assuming a central wavelength of 810 nm, then what range of wavelengths do the photons contain based on the bandwidth you calculate?

 :::{figure-md} fig-t3e1-lab-interference-output
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-3-single-photon-interference-scan.jpg" alt="QK Michelson Setup" class="bg-primary mb-1" width="600px">